I’m a Frostitute.

 - Beat the confectioners’ sugar, butter, and cocoa powder together in your mixer on medium-slow speed until the mixture comes together.
 Turn the mixer down to a slower speed, and add in the milk, a couple of teaspoons at a time.

-- Once all the milk has been incorporated, turn the mixer up to high speed and continue beating until the frosting is light and fluffy (for about 4-5 minutes).
-The longer the frosting is beaten, the lighter and fluffier it becomes.
+- Once all the milk has been incorporated, turn the mixer up to high speed and continue beating for another minute or so.
+Add in more milk and/or confectioners’ sugar if needed to reach the consistency you want.
 Chill in the refrigerator for about 30 minutes.

 - Fill the mini bundt cakes with the M&Ms and frost, using any size tip you prefer.
 Sprinkle on some chocolate sprinkles if desired and enjoy!